jenningsloy318/Python-shell/Readme.md

 >- checking contains common script
 >- crondepyment tools to deploy the crons
 >- modules about the module that used in these scripts
->- vmware scripts operat with vmware vsphere vcenter
+>- vmware scripts operate with vmware vsphere vcenter
+>- zenoss scripts operate with zenoss monitor to get/add/remove/modify components